kootenpv/rebrand/README.md

 ## TODO:

 - Implement faster matching
-- More options (such as disabling image warnings, verbose)
+- More options (such as disabling image warnings, verbosity, ignore patterns)
 - Switch from `fire` back to `argparse`